 Don’t worry about a too-bright room: all lights can be put on dimmers and can have separate switches.
 While you’re installing new electrical wiring be sure to think about adding USB ports and charging stations.
 They are modern conveniences that don’t cost a lot.

 Kitchen Cabinetry Mistakes

-To save money, many people decide to reface cabinets that should ideally be replaced.
+To save money, many people in St. Louis decide to reface cabinets that should ideally be replaced.
 We don’t believe it’s a good idea to spend good money on refacing cabinets that are not well-built to begin with.
 Unless you’re remodeling the kitchen to put your home on the market, it makes no sense to skimp on strong, good-looking cabinets.
 Cabinet doors and drawers get a heavy workout, so choosing ones that are made of a quality hardwood with a beautiful finish and strong hardware is essential.

 Kitchen Elements Mistakes

 Some other common kitchen remodel mistakes we see: